 Normal and large projects have to explicitly demonstrate their degree of parallelism, efficiency and scalability on the available HPC systems or a comparable installation.
 We provide template and guidelines.

 The project duration of large, normal, and small projects is 12 months.

-The follow-up "Call for Proposals 2022-1" will have an allocation period starting on January 2022 with a project duration of 12 months.
+There are four calls for proposals for large projects per year.
+The follow-up "Call for Proposals 2022-3" will have an allocation period starting on 1st of July 2022 with a project duration of 12 months.

 The normal and large proposals will be ranked based on scientific and technical quality in a peer review process.
 Small projects are reviewed in a continuous internal process.